Summary

 }

-For input datatype, you'll have to give the unique identifier for the repository or view, the name of the field, and the JSON configuration.
+For the input, you'll have to give the unique identifier for the repository or view, the name of the field, and the JSON configuration.
 These parameters are described in the table below:

 ParameterTypeRequiredDefaultStabilityDescription